-NOTICE.-A long time having now elapsed since the dissolution of the control of th since the dissolution of the firm of BONNER & MCRORY, and many claims for Subscription and Advertising still remaining unpaid, the surviving partner, desirous to settle finally with the Administrator of B. B. Bouner, dec'd, has determined to leave the books of the firm with Justice Rowe that the accounts due the firm may be placed in course of collection by law after the first day of January next, unless sooner paid.
-JAMES W. M'CROBY, Surviving partner of the firm of Bonner & M'Crory.
+NOTICE.-A long time having now elapsed since the dissolution of the firm of BONNER & M'CRORY, and many claims for Subscription and Advertising still remaining unpaid, the surviving partner, desirous to settle finally with the Administrator of B. B. Bonner, dec'd, has determined to leave the books of the firm with Justice Rowe that the accounts due the firm may be placed in course of collection by law after the first day of

+January next, unless sooner paid.
+JAMES W. M'CRORY, Surviving partner of the firm of Bonner & M'Crory April 9, 1861.

-A LL kinds of Stoves can be purchased at the establishment of J. W. BAKR.
-J. W. BARR,
+A LL kinds of Stoves can be purchased at the establishment of J. W. BARR.